What do we do?

 Provides help in comprehensive rehabilitation therapies to children and adolescents with hearing and intellectual disabilities, Down syndrome, spina bifida, developmental delays, autism, among others.

-Supports mental health treatment for conduct and learning disorders with psychological and psychiatric care.
+Supports mental health treatment for behavioral and learning disorders with psychological and psychiatric care.

 Guidance and support for parents and caregivers